JezzComputers/Raspberry-Pi/Phyisical-Power-Button/README.md

 ## Hardware

 At a minimum, you'll need a normally-open (NO) power button, some jumper wires, and a soldering iron.
-If you _don't_ have a soldering iron or don't feel like breaking it out, you can use [this prebuilt button](https://howchoo.com/shop/product/prebuilt-raspberry-pi-power-button?utm_source=github&utm_medium=referral&utm_campaign=git-repo-readme) instead.

 Connect the power button to Pin 5 (GPIO 3/SCL) and Pin 6 (GND) as shown in this diagram: